TracePass

 Tools

-The TracePass v1 API operations are grouped into five tools.
+The TracePass v1 API operations are grouped into six tools.
 Each takes an action plus action-specific args, so the assistant picks the tool by domain and the operation by action:

 ToolActions